tmthyln/triplet-net-keras/README.md

-Triplet Loss Network in Keras (with TensorFlow backend)
+In Development: Triplet Loss Network in Keras (with TensorFlow backend)
 =======================================================
 A quick implementation of a triplet network with an online (batch-based) triplet loss (in Keras).